Skip to main content

 top-layer

-Top Layer is a library for working with pop-up windows in a separate isolated layer without application rerenders.
+Top Layer is a Library for working with native HTML dialogs and upper layers (f.e. notifications) without unnecessary application rerenders.

-The library allows you to manage dialogs and toasts in this layer.
+The library allows you to manage dialogs and custom elements in the browser Top Layer.
 This layer is supported by all modern browsers.
-It includes dialog API and toast API.
+It includes a Dialogs API and a Toasts API.

 Installation